franck84-unical/EMPC-RegenerativeSuspensions/README.md

 See the figures and tables in the PDF under `paper/` for quantitative comparisons.

 ## Repository Layout
-- `paper/` - updated PDF of the manuscript.
 - Project scripts/models from the provided archive (see below).

-- `source-archive/` - original RAR package (kept for traceability).
-Extract it using GitHub Codespaces or your local tools.

 ## Requirements
 - MATLAB/Simulink (toolboxes as required by the included models/scripts).